aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: config_dict

-      A :class:`ChainMapProxy` instance for mapping all properties from the current application returned by :attr:`app` property and all its parents.
+      A :class:`aiohttp.ChainMapProxy` instance for mapping all properties from the current application returned by :attr:`app` property and all its parents.